StickyJorden/IMDBBot/README.md

 Steps to run program:

 1. Download console.js file
-2. Run using 'node console.js"
+2. Run using "node console.js"

 This will give the output to the console.